The pandemic has been hard on us all, but it has been the hardest on the

 - Horrible Bear! by Ame Dyckman: No child likes to say sorry.
 We went through a phase where saying sorry was the hardest thing for my son.
 This book helped us tremendously.
 There are so many things that I love about this book but most important is its simplicity.
 A girl’s kite gets broken by mistake by the bear, she’s furious, the bear is even more furious (how can the girl be angry at me, when I didn’t break it, it broke by mistake), then the girl realises her mistake, and says sorry.
 With that one sorry, she feels better, the bear feels better, and they are able to repair the broken kite!
 The power of sorry could not be better told really.

 - I’ll Wait, Mr Panda by Steve Antony: This book carries the age old message of “Sabr ka phal meetha hota hai” (It literally does because the only animal who has the patience to wait is rewarded with a surprise sweet treat).
 It has beautiful illustrations, with very little text (making it appropriate for ages 1 and above).
 What I love about it is how it explains the whole concept of waiting and being patient, without really being preachy.
+All of Mr. Panda books are brilliant to teach manners or are based on behaviour related themes.

 - It’s Mine! by Leo Lionni: A wonderful book to teach sharing and selflessness.
 It’s a beautiful story about three frogs who are petty and self centered.
 A huge storm and incessant rain that threatens to drown them, forces them to take a relook at their attitude.
 I like the book also because it isn’t about sharing a toy or material, but about helping and being selfless which is the essence of sharing.